Rosita Espinosa: Season 9

 Six years after Rick's disappearance, Rosita has become an important member of the Alexandria community.
 During a scouting mission in "Who Are You Now?", she and Eugene notice a herd of what appear to be walkers talking to each other in hushed tones, which would mean they have evolved beyond the mindless killing machines they have dealt with before.
 The "walkers" turn out to be the Whisperers, a group that wears masks made of walker skin in order to blend in with them.
 While observing the Whisperers, Eugene makes clumsy romantic overtures to Rosita, who gently rebuffs him, saying that she sees him as her friend.

 Eugene places an amplifier on the roof of a water tower and begins to climb down before seeing a walker herd head toward them.
 Rosita screams for him to climb down as his pack falls and their horses gallop away.
 Eugene jumps down, injuring his knee, so Rosita gives him a makeshift crutch and the two run off into the woods.
 Eugene insists that she leave him behind, and says that he has something to tell her; it is implied that he means to say that he loves her.
 Rosita tells him not to "make it weird", and hides with him in a ditch, covering themselves in mud to hide from there walkers.

 In "Evolution", Rosita and Eugene find Daryl, Jesus, and Aaron, and warn them about the Whisperers, who attack the group moments later. the group manages to fight them off, but Jesus is killed.
 When they return to Alexandria, Rosita joins the community in paying respects at Jesus' funeral.

 Meanwhile, Rosita is in a relationship with community doctor Siddiq (Avi Nash) and discovers that she is pregnant with his child.
 Their relationship becomes more complicated after Siddiq witnesses the murder of several community members at the hands of Whisperer leader Alpha (Samantha Morton) and develops post-traumatic stress disorder.

 Season 10

 Rosita has by now given birth to Siddiq's daughter, whom they name Socorro and nickname Coco.
 In "Open Your Eyes", however, Siddiq is murdered by Dante (Juan Javier Cardenas), a Whisperer spy.
 He also attacks Rosita, but he is subdued, imprisoned, and eventually murdered by Gabriel.

 Still grieving for Siddiq, Rosita is suspicious of a new arrival, Gamma (Thora Birch), and she and Gabriel imprison her while the community decides what to do with her.
-Gamma, who is in fact Alpha's sister, allows Whisperer second-in-command Beta (Ryan Hurst) to invade Alexandria, killing dozens of people.
+Whisperer second-in-command Beta (Ryan Hurst) invades Alexandria, killing dozens of people.
 Rosita attacks him, but he overpowers and wounds her.
 A remorseful Gamma saves Rosita's life by persuading Beta to retreat.